ovdspb-code/CRN_4.1/README.md

 # CRN — Supplementary Simulation Artifacts (R12-CROWN)

+# Note: This software package is internally versioned as 'R12-CROWN'.
+In the associated manuscript, it is referred to as 'CRN_Sim'.

 This repository contains a fully reproducible simulation suite, figure-generation scripts, and precomputed numerical artifacts supporting the accompanying CRN manuscript: